 With so many great educational choices, it’s easy to lose focus on what your kindergartener truly needs to know!
 And right now the academic focus should really be on two things–reading and math!
 If you focus on nothing else academic the entire year–but put your energy and funds into teaching reading and math–you’ll be in great shape!
 Everything else is essentially frosting on the cake!
 I highly suggest you spend most of your time, energy, and budget on those two subjects!

-Saxon Phonics: My Top Choice for Reading Curriculum
+My Top Choice for Reading Curriculum: Ready for Reading

 - Multi-Sensory Approach–lessons include auditory, visual, and tactile work!

-- Leveled Readers are included, so your child will begin reading their own books after just 27 lessons!
+- Leveled Readers are included, so your child will be begin reading their own books after 24 lessons!